Updated: May 12

 Dimensions are important when discussing awnings as they directly impact both the function and cost of the covering.
 Following are some examples of standard awning types including how to dimension them.

-Substrate is what we call the soft material that covers an awning.
-There are many different types of substrate, each with a specific function for different application requirements.
+The soft material that covers an awning.
+There are many different types of substrate, each with a specific function for different application requirements:

 4. Backing and Hardware